CarCareTruth Score

 Show details for all categories ▾Hide details ▴

-“H319 (eye irritation Cat 2) in SDS §2 · the concentrate pour from a squeeze bottle creates realistic splash risk at the tank fill neck.”
+Serious eye irritation classified at SDS §2 mixture level; the concentrate pour from a squeeze bottle into a narrow tank fill neck creates realistic splash risk.

 U.S. regulatory standard